HussamAlBasha/IDS-Institute-for-Design-Strategies/README.md

 ## 3) R EFA CFA SEM

-Under this folder you can find a simple tutorial that helps you build your model, test it and run it.

 ### A. Exploratory Factor Analysis (EFA)
 EFA is a statistical technique used in data analysis to uncover the underlying structure of a set of observed variables.
 The main goal of EFA is to understand the relationships among a large